-Players that are on the sidelines can also place hand warmers in their gloves to keep the hands warm on the sidelines.
+Players on the sidelines can also place hand warmers in their gloves to keep their hands warm on the sidelines.
 We do not recommend players have hand warmers inside their gloves during the game, as it can cause the ball to not fit properly in their hands due to the bulge.

 Protecting Wide Receivers Hands With Gloves

 Football is a contact sport in which players’ fingers and hands often get scraped by the equipment.
 To protect against minor scrapes, players can wear gloves to avoid these injuries.

 The gloves are not thick enough to prevent major cuts, but they will prevent minor turf burn and small cuts that would otherwise cut a barehand.

 How Much Do Gloves Help Wide Receivers?

 Gloves don’t help a football player catch better; they just help in securing the football.
 If a player doesn’t have good catching skills, gloves will be no help to them.